eda-ricercatore/academic-portfolio/applications/tamu-tar-fellowship-2019/tar-application.md

 I want to expose undergraduates, including frosh students and sophomores taking introductory classes, to emerging technologies.
 This enables them to start doing research before the end of their junior year.

 2.ii)
+I hope to have replicate the mutually influential methodology for teaching and research that is demonstrated by some professors at University of California, Berkeley's Department of Electrical Engineering and Computer Sciences.

-I hope to have demonstrated my ability to explore new techniques and models of pedagogy to improve student learning outcomes.
+That is, I want to test open source research deliverables for (electronic design automation, computer architecture, formal verification, compiler design, program/software analysis, or hardware security) to teach students emerging technologies, such as (INSERT appropriate technology for relevant course).
+This helps disseminate my research to other students demonstrated my ability to explore new techniques and models of pedagogy to improve student learning outcomes.

 This would help me write my teaching statement when I apply for jobs in academia.